Hesperian Health Guides

 Signs of twins:

-• The womb grows faster or larger than normal.
+• The womb grows faster or larger than you expect.

 • You can feel 2 heads or 2 bottoms when you feel the mother’s belly.